You want smart political talk without the meltdowns?

 Justice Department has agreed to allow congressional investigators to interview a key FBI employee believed to have served as the main contact or handler of the former British intelligence agent Christopher Steele, who compiled that phony Russian propaganda Clinton DNC bought and paid for salacious dossier about President Trump and their connections to Russia, according to a department spokesperson.

-Well, that is a a good thing.
+Well, that is a good thing.

-And McCabe, remember, he's the one whose wife got all that money running Terry McCulloff, raising money, a state job or state position, state legislative position in the Commonwealth of Virginia, unprecedented amounts of money.
+And McCabe, remember, he's the one whose wife got all that money running Terry McAuliffe, raising money, a state job or state position, state legislative position in the Commonwealth of Virginia, unprecedented amounts of money.

-McCabe also came into conflict with General Michael Flynn, who went to bat for a female FBI agent in an EEO suit that involved McCabe.
+Separately, McCabe also came into conflict with General Michael Flynn, who went to bat for a female FBI agent in an EEO suit that involved McCabe.

 Anyway, they've now confirmed the dossier witness is Andrew McCabe, and he is not coming Thursday as expected.